RP

 You Might Also Like

-Peruvian lomo saltado with beef, tomatoes, and fries over rice
+Peruvian lomo saltado with strips of beef, tomatoes, onions, fries, and rice

 Dairy-Free